 Discover the house

-Explore the rooms of East Riddlesden Hall and discover this homely 17th century manor house, which was saved from demolition by two local brothers in 1934.
+This 17th century manor house and estate once sat at the heart of a thriving agricultural landscape.
 Step back in time and find out the history of the area and how the house transformed over the years.

 Visiting the house

 The house is open 11 - 3 (closed 12:15 - 1 for cleaning) Saturday - Wednesday until 31 October.
 Please check our opening times for weekly opening.

 The story of East Riddlesden Hall has been shaped over the years by the contrasting influences of town and countryside, agriculture and industry, civil war and peace.
 The intimate 17th century manor house built above the River Aire was once at the heart of the agricultural estate of Riddlesden.